 Understandably, employee satisfaction directly ties to employees’ comfort levels while at work.
 It reflects their level of acceptance in their position and integration in the company culture.
 Although it is often thought of as a qualitative marker, there are ways to measure and incorporate employee satisfaction as part of your HR dashboard.

 If satisfaction levels are low, HR may want to take a closer look to see if inclusive practices are taking place.
-Are microaggressions common?
+In order to do this, they should ask themselves: Are microaggressions common?
 Do employees feel supported if they are part of marginalized groups?
 Is there an adequate amount of employee engagement, or are populations cut out of the decision-making process?

 Like employee satisfaction, retention metrics like the turnover rate and the attrition rate can reveal workplace toxicity and frustration.
 If there is a high turnover rate amongst a specific demographic, it is a red flag that signals other issues and destructive patterns in the workplace.